TaranpreetKaur06/Marketing-Budget-Optimization/README.md

 * Relative channel impact
 * Regression coefficients

+The analysis helped identify which channels contribute most effectively toward revenue generation.

 ---

 # Budget Recommendations Based on Analysis

-Based on the multiple linear regression model and the channel effectiveness analysis, the following budget recommendations were identified.
+Based on the multiple linear regression model and channel effectiveness analysis, the following strategic recommendations were identified.

 ---